gaalcaras/transcribe.nvim/README.md

   * Set playback speed
   * Seek forward or backward
 + **Time code management**:
   * Insert current time position in the buffer
-  * Directly go to time code under the cursor
+  * Directly go to time code under the cursor / on the current line
++ **Sync mode**:
+  * Always keep the playback in sync with your position in the file, using time codes.

 ## Installation